eabald/pdf-me-pdf-files/README.md

 ## Development

-To start api-gateway service in development mode first of all install npm dependencies:
+To start files service in development mode first of all install npm dependencies:

 ```bash
 npm i